The Hydrow was the first rower to offer live streaming and on-demand workouts using a large, built-in HD touchscreen monitor.

 - 22″ HD touchscreen monitor

-- Access to hundreds of live and on-demand workouts
+- Access to thousands of live and on-demand workouts

 - Smooth gliding seat/rail system